 Work potluck lunches, parties, cookie exchanges, church hospitality duties, treats for neighbors…

 I often don’t consider these items in our monthly food budget and they sure add up!

 My eldest daughter has attended a couple events where she wouldn’t eat because the food was just so unhealthy.
 Her friends don’t understand why she won’t eat greasy fast food pizza or fluorescent cupcakes and sugary soda.

 Our kids know there won’t be a gazillion presents under the tree on Christmas morning.
 We don’t do stockings some years.

 We were accused of being “like weird Jehovah’s Witnesses” at church for our values.
 Nice.

 Since we homeschool, I don’t think much about teacher gifts, but my kids want to give a little something to the music teachers and gymnastics instructor.
 I love their hearts.
 They picked out greeting cards to hold gift cards and wrote out a note for their teachers.

 Since we’re far from family, we found it easier for years just to send gift cards.
 I never knew what they want, anyway.
 We’ve recently decided to forego even that.

 Those gift cards add up – and some even have activation fees!
 And greeting cards are $5 or more!

-We don’t send out Christmas cards anymore.
+We don’t send out stacks of Christmas cards.
 We don’t purchase boxed holiday cards or photo collage cards.
 It’s just a waste.
 I loathe the braggy holiday newsletter.
-We keep in touch with friends and family on Facebook and I sent out a greeting there.
+We keep in touch with friends and family on Facebook and I send out a greeting there.